iodigital-com/io-technology/data/blog/dotnet-puzzels/tower-of-hanoi-solution.md

 **Output**

 ```
-move disk 1 from peg A to peg C
+Move disk 1 from peg A to peg C
-move disk 2 from peg A to peg B
+Move disk 2 from peg A to peg B
-move disk 1 from peg C to peg B
+Move disk 1 from peg C to peg B
-move disk 3 from peg A to peg C
+Move disk 3 from peg A to peg C
-move disk 1 from peg B to peg A
+Move disk 1 from peg B to peg A
-move disk 2 from peg B to peg C
+Move disk 2 from peg B to peg C
-move disk 1 from peg A to peg C
+Move disk 1 from peg A to peg C
 ```